An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Introductory remarks

-In the course of social interactions experienced by the generations of people living during the last few centuries and up to now, pursuing the {\bf scientific method} has proven beyond doubt to be the most reliable human approach to satisfactory problem-solving.
-That is, given at hand a practical or theoretical problem of some urgency, forming one's viewpoint on the basis of available factual information, and re-evaluating it in the light of relevant new evidence in order to draw conclusions as to reasonable subsequent action, defines a systematic inductive procedure of compelling resilience.
-As this technique constitutes a valid operationalisation of a notion of acting by {\bf common sense}, it has the potential to increase both idealistic as well as overall economic value for the human community when transferred as a guiding principle for advancing matters to a wider field of socially important domains.
+In the course of social interactions experienced by the generations of people living during the last few centuries and up to now, pursuing the \textbf{scientific method} has proven beyond doubt to be the most reliable human approach to satisfactory problem-solving.
+That is, given at hand a practical or theoretical problem of some urgency, forming one's viewpoint on the basis of available factual information, and re-evaluating it in the light of relevant new evidence in order to draw conclusions as to reasonable consequent action, defines a systematic inductive procedure of compelling resilience.
+As this technique constitutes a valid operationalisation of a notion of acting by \textbf{common sense}, it has the potential to increase both idealistic as well as overall economic value for the human community when transferred as a guiding principle for advancing matters to a wider field of socially important domains.
 There surely exists an obligation to hedge against a currently prevailing tendency of decision-making based on ``alternative facts,'' as the quality of the ensuing consequences and outcomes for the vast majority of people affected is self-evident.

-Coles (2006)~\ct[p~3]{col2006} paraphrases the prime objective of the {\bf scientific endeavour} by reminiscing: \begin{quotation}
+Coles (2006)~\ct[p~3]{col2006} paraphrases the prime objective of the \textbf{scientific endeavour} by reminiscing: \begin{quotation}

-``When I started doing research it gradually dawned on me that if science is about anything at all, it is not about being certain but about dealing rigorously with uncertainty.'' \end{quotation} The immediate implication of this viewpoint is that the actual issue one finds oneself confronted with when trying to make inferences from necessarily {\bf incomplete information} is to have available a coherent and logically consistent framework for capturing and systematically processing fundamental {\bf uncertainty}, which is interpreted in a scientific setting as representing the researcher's {\bf state of knowledge} concerning the problem of her/his interest.
+``When I started doing research it gradually dawned on me that if science is about anything at all, it is not about being certain but about dealing rigorously with uncertainty.'' \end{quotation} The immediate implication of this viewpoint is that the actual issue one finds oneself confronted with when trying to make inferences from necessarily \textbf{incomplete information} is to have available a coherent and logically consistent framework for capturing and systematically processing fundamental \textbf{uncertainty}, which, in a scientific setting, is interpreted in an epistemological fashion as representing a researcher's \textbf{state of knowledge} concerning the problem of her/his interest.